stepchowfun/typical/README.md

 The required cases (`Success` and `Error`) are as you would expect in both types.

-The `optional` case, `AuthenticationError`, has a `String` for the error message and a second payload for the fallback field.
-Readers can use the fallback if they don't wish to handle this case, and readers which don't even know about this case will use the fallback automatically.
+The `optional` case, `AuthenticationError`, has a `String` for the error message and a second payload for the fallback.
+A writer might set the less specific `Error` case as the fallback.
+Readers can use the fallback if they don't wish to handle the optional case, and readers which don't even know about the optional case will use the fallback automatically.

 The `asymmetric` case, `PleaseTryAgain`, also requires writers to provide a fallback.
 However, readers don't get to use it.
 This is a safe intermediate state to use before changing the field to required (which will stop requiring writers to provide a fallback) or changing the field from required to `optional` or nonexistent (which will stop readers from having to handle it).